vgc/vgc/cppstyleguide.md

 In header files, include other header files in this order: std, Qt, otherthirdlibs, vgc

-In `vgc/mylib/foo.cpp`, include `<vgc/mylib/foo.h>` first, then all other header files as specified above.
+In cpp files, include corresponding header first, then all other header files as specified above.

 Within each "group" (e.g., Qt includes), order alphabetically.